JustMyerson/JustMyerson/README.md

 ### 👨‍🎓 My Learning

-🚀 I’m currently learning React, Kotlin and Web Development in general
+🚀 I’m currently learning React, React Native and Web Development in general ⏭️ Kotlin, and Data in general

 ---